Awareness Through Movement® Workshop

 It's not like usual exercise, it's about the brain and nervous system, a bit like learning to ride a bike, when you 'get it' you have it for good

-This workshop is a rare opportunity to explore the central and profound role the pelvis plays in movement and how it presents us to the world regardless of how well you use it at the moment."
+This workshop is a rare opportunity to explore the central and profound role the thoracic area plays in movement and how it presents us to the world regardless of how well you use it at the moment."
 Peter Binns

 Background: